harleysmodernlife/VERN/TASKS_AND_TODO.md

 # Context Checkpoint (2025-07-28)

 **Current Sprint:**
-- LLM-powered CLI chat is now default (Qwen3 via Ollama).
+- Multi-agent orchestration and delegation is now complete and stable.
-- Test LLM-powered Orchestrator in CLI and document results.
+- CLI chat routes user input through the Orchestrator, which delegates to all LLM-powered clusters and aggregates results.
-- Update docs and guides for LLM-powered agents, context management, and troubleshooting.
+- Update docs and guides for multi-agent orchestration, context management, and troubleshooting.
-- Plan next blocks: agent-to-agent delegation, tool invocation from LLM plans, and improved error handling.
+- Plan next blocks: tool-calling, RAG (retrieval-augmented generation), agent specialization, and plugin API.

 **Blockers:**
+- No real-time tool-calling or RAG yet (LLM-only knowledge).
 - MCP proxy/server does not support direct tool invocation from Python/browser clients.
-- Browser-based UIs (Inspector, dashboard) may fail to connect to MCP proxy due to missing CORS headers.
 - LLM backend (Ollama/Qwen3) may be slow or error-prone on low-resource hardware.

 **Next Steps:**
-- [x] Refactor tool definitions to Python functions (src/mvp/tool_interface.py).
+- [x] Implement LLM-powered response functions for all clusters.
-- [x] Update agent/chat code (src/mvp/cli.py) to call tool functions directly.
+- [x] Update Orchestrator to parse plans and delegate to clusters.
-- [x] Test agent+tools end-to-end in CLI chat.
+- [x] Integrate CLI with orchestrator_respond for multi-agent workflows.
-- [x] Add Qwen3 LLM integration module (src/mvp/qwen3_llm.py).
-- [x] Add LLM-powered Orchestrator agent (src/mvp/orchestrator.py).
-- [x] Update README.md, AGENT_GUIDES/README.md, and QUICKSTART.md for LLM-powered agents.
+- [x] Update README.md, AGENT_GUIDES/README.md, and QUICKSTART.md for multi-agent orchestration.
-- [x] Add to KNOWN_ISSUES_AND_GOTCHAS.md: MCP limitations, CORS issues, LLM troubleshooting, and future plans.
+- [x] Add to KNOWN_ISSUES_AND_GOTCHAS.md: LLM-only knowledge, agent confusion, Ollama troubleshooting.
-- [x] Plan for future MCP integration when ecosystem matures.
+- [x] Plan for future tool-calling, RAG, and plugin API.
-- [ ] Plan and document next sprint: agent-to-agent delegation, tool invocation from LLM plans, error handling, and polish.
+- [ ] Plan and document next sprint: tool-calling, RAG, agent specialization, plugin API, and polish.
 - [ ] Update CHANGELOG.md for all recent changes.

 ---